When to start training a puppy and what command learn first

 Why start training a puppy so early?

 But in the end, trainers often had to deal with puppies that already had behavior problems.
-That’s why it’s now recommended to start training and socialization early.
+That’s why today it’s recommended to start training and socialization early.

 • sit;